Optimal regularity of isoperimetric sets with H\"older densities: Notation and preliminaries

 Finally, we conclude this section with a comment on local bounds for the density functions.
 Since we are assuming that the densities $f$ and $h$ are positive continuous functions, they are in particular locally bounded both from above and away from zero.
 In particular, for any $T>0$, there exists a constant $M>0$ that can be chosen independently from our localization scale $R\le R_0$ introduced in \eqref{3} and \eqref{4} such that

-We will always choose $T$ large enough so that $\|u\|_{L^{\infty}(B_R)} \le T$ uniformly in $R\le R_0$, which allows for choosing $t=u(x')$.
-Moreover, as a consequence of the initial regularity statement of Theorem \ref{prop_densities_low_reg2}, the gradient of the constrained minimizer of the weighted surface area functional is locally bounded by a constant $K \geq 1$ that is independent of $R\le R_0$, i.e.,
+{For a fixed local representation of the reduced boundary as the graph of a $C^1$-function~$u$ minimizing the weighted surface area functional~\eqref{3} under the constraint \eqref{4}, } we will always choose $T$ large enough so that $\|u\|_{L^{\infty}(B_R)} \le T$ uniformly in $R\le R_0$, which allows for choosing $t=u(x')$.
+Moreover, as a consequence of the initial regularity statement of Theorem \ref{prop_densities_low_reg2}, the gradient of~{$u$} is locally bounded by a constant $K \geq 1$ that is independent of $R\le R_0$, i.e.,

 In the rest of the paper, when we write $A \lesssim B$, we mean that there exists a constant $c$ which depends only on $n,\,K,\,M,\,[f]_{C^{0,\gamma}}$ and $[h]_{C^{0,\alpha}}$ (hence, in particular, it is independent of~$R$), such that $A \le c B$.